rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    on.
 Deny-lists fundamentally can't cover the infinite ways to access a resource.
  * **Easily overridden**: The rules live in the repository itself and may be modified during normal usage.
-Claude Code for example creates `.claude/settings.local.json` and puts it in your *global* `~/.config/git/ignore` as `**/.claude/settings.local.json`.
-So you won't even notice changes to that file.
+Claude Code, for example, creates `.claude/settings.local.json` and adds it to your *global* `~/.config/git/ignore`.
+So changes to that file won't even show up in `git status`.
 And other agents will simply ignore these config files entirely.

 ## Isolation